saineerajreddy/jenkins/README.md

   ->Single execution of tasks
   ->Every run is a build

-  # Job to mean automation task and Build to mean single execution of the automation task at the current state of system and possibly some variables as input
+  ...Job to mean automation task and Build to mean single execution of the automation task at the current state of system and possibly some variables as input

 # Create a Build in jenkins
  ->Search password in initialadminpassword